 Both natural and laboratory grown diamonds come in many shapes, sizes, and colors.
-Traditional white diamonds (which are actually clear) are especially popular.
-You can find these sparkly gems in necklaces, earrings, and rings (especially engagement rings).
+Traditional white diamonds (which are actually clear) are especially popular are also graded by its color, typically on a scale from D to Z. You can find these sparkly gems in necklaces, earrings, and rings (especially engagement rings).

 The International Gemological Institute (IGI) was established in 1975 and now has headquarters all over the world.
 IGI independently verifies lab diamonds, grading them according to a number of factors e.g. cut, clarity, color, and carat.

 IGI certified diamonds using a graded color scale.
 The less color a diamond has the better the grading it will receive.
 Less color generally equals more sparkle!
 Color grading runs from D (colorless) to Z (a noticeably yellow or brown hue).
 Let’s explore the lab created diamond color chart and find out more about the grades:

 The highest color grade available.
 A ‘D’ grade color lab diamond is completely colorless.
 The diamond will not show signs of any color, even when examined via magnification.

 Browse D Color Diamonds

 Almost as perfect as grade D diamonds, Grade E & F diamonds look colorless to the naked eye.
 Gemologists might be able to tell the difference between D, E, and F but the average jewelry buyer won’t be able to do that!

 Read more about D E F Colored Diamonds